victordibia/ai-tutorials/Lab 1 - Interacting with multimodal models and agents/01_Set_up.md

 - **Project Name and Description**: The name of the project and a short description of the Azure AI Foundry portal Project we are in.
 - **Project details**: A collection of various properties such as the Project's connection string, its location, resource group, etc.
 - **Endpoints and keys**: Azure AI Foundry portal allows for multiple resources to be connected to it, expanding its features and functionality.
 Resources such as Azure OpenAI, Azure AI Search and Azure AI Services further enhance the capabilities of our Project, granting us access to deployments such as LLMs or functionalities such as vector search.
 Here we can find useful information such as *API endpoints and keys* and documentation.
+- **Recent resources**: Once you deploy a model, connect data, or create any assets, they'll show up here, so you can always pick up where you left off.
-- **Recent resources and tutorials**: Under this, your recent resources is highlighted with additional learning resources and tutorials to help you get started.
+- **Tutorials and examples to help you get started**: In this section, you can find useful learning resources and tutorials to help you get started.

 ### Navigation Bar